fivetran/dbt_intercom_source/README.md

     contact_history_pass_through_columns: [super_cool_contact_field]
 ```

-Additionally, this package includes Intercom's `company`, `contact`, `company contact`, and `conversation tag` mapping tables.
+Additionally, this package includes Intercom's `company tag`, `contact tag`, `contact company`, and `conversation tag` mapping tables.
 If you do not use these tables, add the configuration below to your `dbt_project.yml`.
 By default, these variables are set to `True`:

 ```yml
 # dbt_project.yml